-ANSWER: Upon information and belief, Defendant Mohammed admits that Plaintiff received a sentence of four years of imprisonment, lacks knowledge as to guilty plea, and denies the truth of the remaining allegations contained in this paragraph.
+ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as the truth of the allegations contained in this paragraph.

 59. Plaintiff was deprived of liberty during his incarceration because of the above-described wrongful acts of the July 22, 2006 Arresting Officers.